frcsdes/research-blog/pages/posts/resource_tickets/content.md

 }
 ```

-With these two basic operations, we have achieved our goal: we can carelessly ask for resources to be created, and the manager will take care of doing the minimum amount of work for us.
+With these two basic operations, we have achieved our goal: we can carelessly ask for resources to be created, and the manager takes care of doing the minimum amount of work for us.

 ## Limitations